sho27/Java-Files/README.md

 implemented multilevel inheritance
-implemented a program which connects with mysql database. implemented a program to insert records into the database table
+implemented a program which connects with mysql database. implemented a program to insert records into the database table implemented e a program to update a record of a database table (based on a specific field). implemented a program to delete a record of a database table (based on specific field).